 The second Spider-Man movie is not a good movie, but it is a fun movie.

-From 1930 and 1969, Warner Bros. produced some of the best animated cartoons ever made — funny, outrageous, even genuinely touching at times.
+From 1930 to 1969, Warner Bros. produced some of the best animated cartoons ever made — funny, outrageous, even genuinely touching at times.
 But today, every time Warner Bros. tries its corporate hand at animated cartoons, it demonstrates afresh that it doesn’t understand what it has.